 I agree on Machu Picchu being the top of the tops…

-But places like Kuelap and Iquitos are far more interesting than Titicaca… in my opinion6 years, 11 months ago
+But places like Kuelap and Iquitos are far more interesting than Titicaca… in my opinion7 years ago

 Hey I’m a big guy 6’3″ approx 300 lbs will I have problems with the ladies in Peru?my other draw back is I speak very little spainish.
 What’s your opinion?